faiton713/ABCDdataset/README.md

 # ABCD dataset

-This is a description of ABCD (AIST Building Change Detection) dataset.
-This dataset is a new labeled dataset, specially geared toward constructing and evaluating damage detection systems to identify whether buildings have been washed-away by tsunami.
+ABCD (AIST Building Change Detection) dataset is a new labeled dataset, specially geared toward constructing and evaluating damage detection systems to identify whether buildings have been washed-away by tsunami.

 The paper:
 **Aito Fujita, Ken Sakurada, Tomoyuki Imaizumi, Riho Ito, Shuhei Hikosaka and Ryosuke Nakamura, "Damage Detection from Aerial Images